Veterinary nursing

 Programme description

-The Master’s Programme in Veterinary Nursing can lead to doctoral studies and provides students with the knowledge necessary for working both sustainably and ethically with development, innovation and veterinary nursing.
-The programme draws on relevant scientific, social and ethical elements with clear links to research, industry and the future professional role.
+The Master’s Programme in Veterinary Nursing can lead to doctoral studies.
+The programme provides students with knowledge about how advanced development work can be conducted in future veterinary health and medical care.
+The programme draws on scientific, social and ethical elements with clear links to research, industry and future professional practice.

-The first year provides students with a good understanding of the philosophy of science thus preparing them for their independent project, and teaches scientific approaches relevant to their future careers.
-The programme provides students with advanced knowledge of veterinary nursing, medicine and surgery, assessment and treatment methods for rehabilitation and veterinary nursing for anaesthesiology and emergency/intensive care.
+The first year provides students with a good understanding of scientific methodology, preparing them for their independent project, and teaches scientific approaches relevant to their future careers.
+The programme provides students with advanced knowledge of veterinary nursing and areas such as anaesthesiology, medical hygiene, assessment, and treatment methods for rehabilitation veterinary nursing for complex diseases.

 The programme is taught in English.